gcastill0/api-gateway-oss/unit-01/README.md

 </details>
 <br>

 You can reference the following installation script on most Linux variants.
-The procedure requires Python to execute properly.
+The procedure requires Python installed in your operating system to execute properly.

 ```bash
 # On most Linux variants